codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/loops-and-strings-string-iteration.md

 int length = fruit.length();
 char last = fruit.charAt(length - 1);  // correct
 ```
+Try it out in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/StringIteration.java java -cp code/ StringIteration )

 Many string algorithms involve reading one string and building another.
 For example, to reverse a string, we can add one character at a time: